Jacksoor/serviette/docs/users/bank.rst

 Income
 ~~~~~~

-Income is received on a per-character basis – each character sent by you will pay out a certain amount (generally 1 character = 1 unit of money).
+Income is received on a per-character basis – each character sent by you will pay out a certain amount (generally 1 character = 1 unit of currency).

 Balance
 ~~~~~~~